NFL Capsules | Taiwan News

-KANSAS CITY, Missouri (AP) — Ryan Succop kicked a 53-yard field goal into the wind as time expired Sunday to give the Tennessee Titans a victory on a frigid afternoon at Arrowhead Stadium.
+KANSAS CITY, Missouri (AP) — Ryan Succop kicked a 53-yard field goal into the wind as time expired Sunday to give the Tennessee Titans a 19-17 victory over the Kansas City Chiefs on a frigid afternoon at Arrowhead Stadium.

 Succop, who spent the first part of his career with Kansas City, came up short on his first try at the winner, but Chiefs coach Andy Reid had called a timeout just before the snap.
 Given a second chance, Succop knocked it through with a couple of feet to spare as the Titans poured off the bench to celebrate.